 NEW YORK, Nov.
-14, 2013 /PRNewswire-USNewswire/ -- The first national Meth Awareness Week will be observed Saturday, November 30 through Saturday, December 7 in an effort to combat the abuse and use of methamphetamine.
-Coordinated by the Meth Project, a large-scale, teen-targeted prevention program of The Partnership at Drugfree.org which aims to significantly reduce meth use through public service messaging, public policy and community outreach, the week will kick off with provocative creative and social content dramatizing the dangerous and devastating effects of meth.
+18, 2014 /PRNewswire-USNewswire/ -- National Meth Awareness Week will be observed Sunday, November 30 through Saturday, December 6 in an effort to combat the abuse and use of methamphetamine.
+Coordinated by The Meth Project, a large-scale, teen-targeted prevention program of the Partnership for Drug-Free Kids which aims to significantly reduce meth use through public service messaging, public policy and community outreach, the week will kick off with a digital media campaign and social content which asks teens to get involved and take action.

 With participation from state partners including Colorado, Georgia, Hawaii, Idaho, Montana, and Wyoming, the awareness campaign will launch with various local events and enhanced digital media support.

 "Meth is powerfully addictive and can cause extreme damage to a young person's body and brain," explained Steve Pasierb, Partnership for Drug-Free Kids President and CEO.
 "Meth Awareness Week provides a pinnacle opportunity to educate parents and members of our community about the health risks of methamphetamine use and help prevent teens and young adults from ever using this devastating drug."